-In the years that I have been a fitness instructor I have had the opportunity to teach mainly in three different settings; large groups(over 15 people), personalized groups(2-10 people), and on a personal training basis.
-In my experience I’ve seen the greatest amount of lasting quantifiable improvement within personalized training programs.
-Even when a large group program has had a specific goal in training, i.e. technical proficiency, I have still seen more progress per capita when the student/teacher ratio is relatively low, allowing individuals to receive specific personal attention.
-This doesn’t mean that I have not seen individuals thrive in larger group settings.
-I have definitely seen tremendous individual progress in larger settings, due specifically to the camaraderie that comes out of a large group environment, and how that motivates participants.
-But, as both an instructor and a student, I’ve also seen how easy it is for individual participants to get lost in the crowd and how that affects the learning curve.
+In the years that I have been a fitness instructor I have had the opportunity to teach mainly in three different settings; large groups(over 15 people), personalized groups(2-10 people), and on a one-on-one training basis.
+In my experience, I’ve seen the greatest amount of lasting quantifiable improvement within personalized training programs, when the student/teacher ratio is relatively low, allowing individuals to receive specific personal attention.
+I have also seen lots of individual progress in larger settings, but it becomes obvious how easy it is for some individuals to get lost in the crowd during a group class and how that can affect a persons learning curve.

-For example, someone who has had 1 year of experience with the Kettlebell Swing in a group setting but is still uncomfortable with the movement, versus a person who spends 1 hour covering Swing technique with a professional trainer and can perform the movement freely.
+For example, someone who has had 1 year of experience with the Kettlebell Swing in a group setting and is still uncomfortable with the movement, versus a person who spends 1 hour covering Swing technique in a one-on-one setting and can perform the movement freely.
 The latter is in a better position because they have had a concentrated focus on their personal performance and individual cues for the movement.
-On the other hand, the 1 year participant may only need a few technical adjustments for the movement to feel more comfortable and be over all more effective.
-This is where getting lost in the crowd can be detrimental and personalized focus becomes paramount.
+On the other hand, the 1 year group participant may only need a few technical adjustments for the movement to feel more comfortable and be over all more effective.
+This is where getting lost in the crowd can be detrimental, and where personalized focus becomes paramount.

-It is because of my experience, again both as a teacher and as a student, that I encourage individuals taking part in group fitness programs to enhance their experience by seeking out as much technical support as they have access to.
-This is both for increased comprehension as well as safety, and applies to beginners and long time practitioners alike.
-Even most veteran lifters and fitness professionals constantly seek information and deeper instruction in their personal fitness practice.
-So find a trainer to spend some time with, catalog a few blogs that you like, or get a book and video series to follow, but do what you can to make sure that your exercise practice is having the intended effect and not putting you at risk.
-Trust me, you owe it to yourself.
+I try to encourage folks taking part in group fitness programs to enhance their experience by seeking out as much technical support as they have access to.
+This could be in the form of personalized classes, specialty workshops, or intensive training groups.
+So, find a trainer to spend some time with, catalog a few blogs that you like, or get a book or video series to follow.
+In any event, do what you can to make sure that your exercise practice is having the intended effect and not putting you at risk!